Illinois Rideshare Insurance Requirements (2026 Guide for Uber & Lyft Drivers)

 Is a Rideshare Endorsement Required in Illinois?

-A rideshare endorsement helps:
+A rideshare endorsement can help:

-- Extend coverage while waiting for ride requests
+• Extend coverage while waiting for ride requests

-- Prevent claim denials related to rideshare activity
+• Prevent claim denials related to rideshare activity

 Some drivers may need a rideshare-specific or commercial policy depending on insurer rules and driving frequency.